Here to Be Heard: The Story of the Slits

 When I discovered Cut I was switched off from most everything so I did not notice The Slits again until the 2019 newspaper article.
 I was too busy being a walking zombie.
 I am glad of the opportunity to rediscover them.
 Gratitude to the film.

 I found some videos on You Tube.
 Post Cut, some are charming and some are lost and one documentary re Viv's book explained McLaren's understanding of punk.
 Are the Peel recordings the only ones that I should understand to be Punk?
 Maybe, maybe not.
 The film suggests that The Slits consider Punk to be wide ranging enough to cover it all, they have a different understanding to McLaren.
 The Cut version of Typical Girls in the end credits and at the signing with Island, that has real power, to me.
-That naked clothed in mud cover pic now reads as an appropriate symbol of how I understand their likely state and that McLaren definition of Punk would increase the mud?
+That clothed in mud cover and loin cloth pic now reads as an appropriate symbol of how I understand their likely state and that McLaren definition of Punk would increase the mud?